 A huge part of my job is creating makeup that looks good in photos as well as in real life.
 Shoot makeup is all about a look that will translate well when captured on film or in an image, which can be quite different to what looks and feels good in real life.
 Red carpet makeup is the real middle ground, because the celebrity has to feel great in person while doing interviews and meeting fans, but they also want to look amazing in the photographs of the event.
-So, this festive season, to save you from a camera reel of bad pictures, I’m bringing you my top makeup tips for how to look good in photos.
+So, whatever the occasion, to save you from a camera reel of bad pictures, I’m bringing you my top makeup tips for how to look good in photos.

 Photo-Ready Makeup: Top Tips